The Elegant Mr. Hardy

 I have always loved handbags.
 Don’t ask me why.
 I just do.
 It’s my thing.
-Of all my favorites, there is one I am particularly fond of , the Alpha Clutch designed by Pierre Hardy.
+Of all my favorites, there is one I am particularly fond of , the Alpha Clutch designed by the elegant Mr. Hardy.
 Graphic, elegant, contemporary it encapsulates everything I love in a bag.

 But who exactly is the man behind this beautiful handbag ?